What is vaping?

 Vaping involves inhaling the vapor from an e-cigarette, e-pipe, vape pod, vape pen, or similar device.
 Many kids and teens look at vaping and see a harmless activity.
 You might think that it’s essentially just flavored steam that helps you relax.
 Or you might believe that vaping is so common among people your own age that the dangers must be overblown.

 Those numbers are alarming to health professionals because the dangers of vaping are very real.
-The aerosol from vape devices often contains nicotine, an addictive drug that can affect developing brains.
-On top of that, when you inhale the vapor from your e-cig, you also breathe in a variety of chemicals, some of which may be toxic.
+The aerosol from vape devices often contains nicotine, an addictive drug that can affect the developing brain of a teenager.
+On top of that, when you inhale the vapor from your e-cigarette, you also breathe in a variety of chemicals, some of which may be toxic.
 So, that seemingly harmless vapor has the potential to adversely affect your physical and mental health.

-If you have a nicotine dependency and go too long without the drug, you may begin to feel depressed, anxious, unfocused, or irritable.
+If you have a nicotine dependency and go too long without the drug, you may begin to experience symptoms of withdrawal.
+This can include feeling depressed, anxious, unfocused, or irritable.
 So, you vape again to reduce those symptoms, and the cycle repeats.
-This can lead to a distressing situation as you start to feel as if the nicotine addiction holds power over you.
+Nicotine addiction has a powerful hold over you.

 Nicotine can also affect your brain, which continues to develop until you reach your mid-20s.
-Nicotine interferes with brain development by impairing regions of the brain responsible for learning, focus, mood, and impulse control.
+Nicotine impairs regions of the brain responsible for learning, focus, mood, and impulse control.
 This can have consequences for everything from your schoolwork to your social life.

-Difficulty retaining information in class or staying focused on your homework could lead to academic challenges.
-Mood swings and impulsive behavior might lead you to lash out at your closest friends, causing rifts in your social circle.
+Difficulty retaining information in class or staying focused on your homework can lead to academic challenges.
+Mood swings and impulsive behavior may cause you to lash out at your closest friends, causing rifts in your social circle.